Always Be Comedy: The Tommyfield Pub, Kennington, London / The Exhibit, Balham, London, 2015 (continuing)

 In July 2020, Gill made a guest appearance at Vix Leyton’s Comedy Roulette which also featured comedian Tiernan Douieb and myself!
 It was wonderful to hear Gill reminiscing with answers to topics on balls generated from a bingo machine.

-I was extremely pleased to see that it wasn’t just me praising the club as it featured on TV and in newspapers in 2020 as one of the best online clubs to watch during lockdown.
+I was delighted to see that it wasn’t just me praising the club as it featured on TV and in newspapers in 2020 as one of the best online clubs to watch during lockdown.
+So much so, that in November 2020, Always Be Comedy was the deserved winner of the JOE Annual Comedy Awards for Virtual Shows.
 It is incredulous that both Gill and his Technical advisor Tim Lewis have kept the online and live social distanced club nights going from strength to strength during an extremely difficult and challenging year.
 The front row (including myself) and the audience are privileged to be entertained so well week after week.

 I am extremely pleased and proud to be part of the Always Be Comedy audience and this brilliant night.
 I look forward to next week seeing what James Gill does best welcoming audience and comedians for a night of fun and laughter.